Bulletproof vest: Industrial era

 Another soft ballistic vest, Myeonje baegab, was invented in Joseon Korea in the 1860s shortly after the punitive 1866 French expedition to Korea.
 The regent of Joseon ordered the development of bulletproof armour because of increasing threats from Western armies.
 Kim Gidu and Gang Yun found that cotton could protect against bullets if 10 layers of cotton fabric were used.
 The vests were used in battle during the United States expedition to Korea, when the US Navy attacked Ganghwa Island in 1871.
 The US Navy captured one of the vests and took it to the US, where it was stored at the Smithsonian Museum until 2007.
 The vest has since been sent back to Korea and is currently on display to the public.

 Simple ballistic armor was sometimes constructed by criminals.
 In 1880, a gang of Australian bushrangers led by Ned Kelly devised their own suits of bulletproof armour.
 The suits had a mass of around 44 kg and were fashioned from stolen plough mouldboards, most likely in a crude bush forge and possibly with the assistance of blacksmiths.
 With a cylindrical helmet and apron, the armour protected the wearer's head, torso, upper arms, and upper legs.
 In June 1880, the four outlaws wore the suits in a gunfight with the police, during which Kelly survived at least 18 bullets striking his armour.

 In the 1890s, American outlaw and gunfighter Jim Miller was infamous for wearing a steel breastplate under his frock coat as a form of body armor.
 This plate saved Miller on two occasions, and it proved to be highly resistant to pistol bullets and shotguns.
-One example can be seen in his gun battle with a sheriff named George A. "Bud" Frazer, where the plate managed to deflect all bullets from the lawman's revolver.
+One example was his gunfight with a sheriff named George A. "Bud" Frazer, where the plate managed to deflect all bullets fired by the lawman's revolver.